 Tripod Beta: Guidance on using Tripod Beta in the investigation and analysis of incidents, accidents and business losses is the current manual on using the Tripod Beta methodology.
 This publication describes the Tripod Beta incident investigation and analysis methodology, giving step-by-step instruction and detailed guidance for both new and experienced users in the application of Tripod Beta.
 It is recommended reading for anyone looking to apply a consistent and robust incident and accident investigation and analysis methodology, particularly incident investigators, as well as those who have undergone training in Tripod Beta.

-Download the Tripod Beta primer for a free sample of the full manual.
+Download the Tripod Beta FREE sample pages of the full manual.

 ISBN: 9 7808 5293 8539

 Version: 5.1 (2017)

 Purchase the full Tripod Beta user guide here.

 For users of version 5.0 and 5.01, a small number of changes have been made to the most recent version of Tripod Beta(version 5.1), predominantly to cross-reference the 2016 EI guidance Learning from incidents, accidents and events, as well as other resources.
 A list of the most significant changes are as follows: